best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 # Temporary work around for bug in function X
 # TODO: fix function X, so that Y

+# This section of code is commented out because of X
 ```

 Comments can also be used effectively to divide long sections of code into sub-sections that relate to their overall functionality.